-All questions arising between the parties hereto respecting any matter pertaining to this contract or any part thereof or any breach of contract arising thereunder shall be referred to the Project Officer.
+All questions arising between the parties hereto respecting any matter pertaining to this contract or any part thereof or any breach of contract arising there under shall be referred to the Project Officer.
 Any dispute which cannot be settled by negotiations among the parties after submission to the Project Officer shall then be submitted to the Commission for resolution.
 The provisions of this paragraph D shall not be construed to limit the remedies of the Consultant and the Utility for breach of this contract, nor shall it limit the Utility's right to appeal to the Commonwealth Court.
 This provision shall not be construed as an arbitration provision that provides the Commission with arbitration powers.

-E. Conflicts Between Contract and Proposal
+E. Conflicts between the Contract, the RFP, and the Proposals